MOROCCO ITINERARY AND BUDGET COST

 - Chefchaouen is my favorite city in Morocco.
 It is charming and more laidback than other Moroccan cities.
-I actually included this last minute in my Morocco itinerary, good thing I did!
+I included this last minute in my Morocco itinerary, It good thing I did!

 - I traveled here from Fez by taking a bus from CTM.
-Be sure to buy the tickets 2 days before the trip as the slots here gets filled out fast!
+Be sure to buy the tickets two days before the trip, as the slots here gets filled out fast!

 - You can smell weeds in many parts of the city.
 They say that it is quite common here so don’t be surprised.

-- Maps.me is a useful offline map application that I used to navigate here.
+- Maps.
+It is a useful offline map application that I used to navigate here.
 Be sure to download the map information of Morocco before arriving.

-- Some of the interesting spots here are inside residential areas, so be respectful when you take pictures.
+- Some of the exciting spots here are inside residential areas, so be respectful when you take pictures.

 - Be sure to try out Beldi Bab Ssour restaurant.
-Aside from the regular tagines, you can find at every other restaurant, they also serve other uncommon Moroccan delights such as pastilla and mrozia.
+Besides the traditional tagines, you can find them at every other restaurant, and they also serve other uncommon Moroccan delights such as pastilla and mrozia.
 The food was so good that I ate here three times during my stay in the city.

 Day 9 – January 18, 2019